CLI

 and that full_model

-because understood that the change was additive (added a column not used by full_model
+because it understood that the change was additive (added a column not used by full_model

 ) and did not invalidate any data already in prod